 Ginger chicken orzo in a large black skillet, with more chicken orzo in a small plate on the side.

-The inspiration for this beauty of a one-pot meal comes from Hainanese chicken rice, a classic Chinese dish.
-That’s a whole poached chicken, served with rice cooked with chicken fat and chicken stock, plus a few different flavor-packed condiments (ginger and scallion sauce, chili sauce and some kind of soy sauce).
-That dish takes multiple hours to make, whereas this one takes all of 30 minutes, and celebrates very similar flavors.
+The inspiration comes from Hainanese chicken rice, the classic Chinese dish.
+That’s a whole poached chicken, served with rice cooked in chicken fat and stock, plus a few punchy condiments.
+That version takes hours, but this one takes all of 30 minutes and celebrates very similar flavors.

-I’ve used orzo rather than rice because it cooks really quickly, and when you cook it in one pot like this, it creates its own super silky sauce.
+I’ve used orzo instead of rice because it cooks quickly and creates its own silky, risotto-like sauce.

 Ingredients for one pot chicken orzo laid out on a grey marble background.

 • Chicken thighs.
 These are important because we want to take advantage of the lovely chicken fat to cook the aromatics – chicken breasts are too lean.
-But, you could use chicken breast if you like, you’ll just need to add extra oil to the pan when you cook your garlic, ginger and scallions.
+You can use chicken breasts if you like – I recommend slicing them into smaller pieces, though, for even cooking.
+ANd you’ll need to add extra oil to the pan when you cook your garlic, ginger, and scallions.

 • Ginger.
-Use fresh ginger ideally, or you can use ginger paste.
-I like to grate fresh ginger when I use it – that way there’s no need to peel it.
-You’ll need about a 1″/2.5cm piece of fresh ginger.
+Use fresh ginger, ideally, or ginger paste.
+I like to grate fresh ginger when I use it – that way, there’s no need to peel it.

 • Orzo.
 This wonderfully versatile rice-shaped pasta cooks quickly and is perfect for one-pot meals.
 It’s also called risoni in some places (primarily Australia and often New Zealand).